Fairey Barracuda: Surviving aircraft

-During 2018 the wreckage of a Fairey Barracuda was discovered by engineers surveying the seabed for an electricity cable between England and France.
+During 2018, the wreckage of a Fairey Barracuda was discovered by engineers surveying the seabed for an electricity cable between England and France.
 According to Wessex Archaeology it is the only example of the type to have ever been found in one piece and represents the last of its kind in the UK.
-During 2019 the wreckage was successfully recovered and it was intended at that time to be reassembled and transported to the Fleet Air Arm Museum for preservation.
+During 2019 the wreckage was recovered and it was intended to be reassembled and transported to the Fleet Air Arm Museum for preservation.

+As of November 2023, the Fleet Air Arm Museum is running a project, including online content to rebuild a Barracuda based on DP872, a Barracuda Mk II built by Boulton Paul in 1943.
+The project is expected to take ten years and although based on DP872, will use parts from at least four other aircraft, LS931, DR306, MD956 and PM870.

+DP872 crashed on 29 August 1944 shortly after takeoff from RNAS Maydown (HMS Shrike) in Northern Ireland.
+The recovery crew arrived promptly but found the aircraft already sinking in a bog, Blackhead Moss, about 5 mi from the airfield and were unable to recover the crew of three before the aircraft sank.
+The remains of the aircraft were recovered in 1971 and stored at the Fleet Air Arm Museum store in Wroughton, Wiltshire.